Haggerston railway station: Early history (1867-1923)

-When the East & West India Docks & Birmingham Junction Railway (known as the North London Railway (NLR) from 1853) started operating on 26 September 1850, they shared a London terminus at Fenchurch Street railway station with the London and Blackwall Railway which involved a circuitous route via Hackney, Bow and East Stepney for city bound passengers.
-An act of parliament saw the NLR apply to build a two-mile extension from Dalston to a new London terminus at Broad Street railway station.
-This was passed in 1861.
+When the East and West India Docks and Birmingham Junction Railway (known as the North London Railway (NLR) from 1853) started operating on 26 September 1850, they shared a London terminus at Fenchurch Street railway station with the London and Blackwall Railway which involved a circuitous route via Hackney, Bow and East Stepney for city bound passengers.
+The North London Railway (City Branch) Act 1861 (24 & 25 Vict. c. cxcvi) gave the NLR powers to build a two-mile extension from Dalston to a new London terminus at Broad Street railway station.

 The original railway had three tracks and the station had three platform faces.
 It was situated on a viaduct and was a flat roofed square two storey station building located on Lee Street.
 Connor suggests the ticket office was at street level and stairs took you up to platform level which were accommodated within the building.
 The station, which was originally going to be named De-Beauvoir Town was opened on 2 September 1867.
 It is not known at this juncture whether there were offices or platform level passenger facilities on the top floor of the building.
 The island platform was accessed by a subway and steps.

 A fourth track which did not have a platform face was added in 1872 and used by goods trains to and from Broad Street goods depots.

 The signal box was located north of the station between the two sets of running lines.

 The London & North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.

 In 1916 the two westerly lines were electrified for Broad Street to Richmond services and the two sets of running lines were known as No. 2 Electrics (west side of viaduct) and No 1 Steam (east side of the viaduct).
 The electric services did not call at Haggerston as there was no fourth platform provided.